Reform UK: 2025

-On 3 February 2025 Reform topped a national YouGov poll for the first time.
+On 3 February 2025, Reform topped a national YouGov poll for the first time.
 On 20 February 2025, following a September 2024 promise by Farage to hand control of the party to its members and give up his ownership of the party, the party ownership was transferred to Reform 2025 Limited, a company limited by guarantee with Farage and Yusuf as directors.
-Reform 2025 Limited is a nonprofit organisation with no shareholders and, according to Companies House, "no persons with significant control".
-Yusuf posted on social media "We are assembling the governing board, in line with the constitution.
+Yusuf stated that "We are assembling the governing board, in line with the constitution.
 This was an important step in professionalising the party as we prepare for government."
-Ben Habib, former deputy leader until being ousted in 2024, welcomed the move.

-In March 2025 Jack Aaron, a parliamentary candidate for the party at the 2024 general election, was appointed as head of vetting for the party.
+In March 2025, Jack Aaron, a parliamentary candidate for the party at the 2024 general election, was appointed as head of vetting for the party.
 In that same year Lowe was suspended from the party due to allegations of bullying office staff.

-In May 2025 the party received its fifth MP via a by-election in Runcorn and Helsby, with Sarah Pochin elected with a majority of 6.
-The 2025 United Kingdom local elections were described as "wins" for Reform.
+In May 2025 Sarah Pochin was elected as the party's fifth MP at the by-election in Runcorn and Helsby, with a majority of 6.

 The party placed first, winning the most seats, and took control of 10 local authorities and two mayoralties.
 At 30%, Reform's projected national vote share (PNS) was higher than UKIP's 23% at the 2013 local elections, representing the first set of local elections since PNS began to be calculated in which neither the Conservative nor Labour parties received the highest vote share.

-In May 2025 analysis by the Financial Times of data from a More In Common survey showed that the projected Reform vote share had a strong correlation with poor social mobility in a constituency, as measured by the educational and early career achievement of those receiving free school meals, with no correlation for the Conservatives and Liberal Democrats, and a weak positive correlation for Labour.
+Also in May 2025, analysis by the Financial Times of data from a More In Common survey showed that the projected Reform vote share had a strong correlation with poor social mobility in a constituency, as measured by the educational and early career achievement of those receiving free school meals, with no correlation for the Conservatives and Liberal Democrats, and a weak positive correlation for Labour.
 Social mobility is lowest in the constituencies with the highest Leave vote in the 2016 EU referendum – 27 of the 30 seats with lowest social mobility voted Leave – and highest in constituencies with the highest foreign-born population.